-If you’re planning to start a nonprofit organization as soon as 2016, you’ve undoubtedly been making plans and learning about how these entities function compared to for-profit businesses.
+If you’re planning to start a nonprofit organization, you’ve undoubtedly been making plans and learning about how these entities function compared to for-profit businesses.
 You know for example, that if you meet the IRS’ requirements for tax-exempt status, you’ll have one less budget item to worry about – and a major one at that.

 But this critical legal designation is a double-edged sword.
 Nonprofits that do not pay taxes are subjected to a great deal of scrutiny to ensure that their status is warranted.

 Unless you have someone managing your finances that has done so for a nonprofit in the past, you’d be wise to call on a financial advisor to get you started and consult with you periodically.
 Non-compliance with IRS procedures may result in the loss of your tax-exempt status, which would mean the end of your organization.